In this article

 When choosing your image formats, consider your options.
 The three most common formats are GIF, JPG, and PNG.

-Great for small, low color images, as well as images that include text
+Good for small, low color images, as well as images that include text

 Examples include logos and buttons, also animated images

-Great for photos (especially ones with lots of color) and making smaller file sizes
+Good for photos (especially ones with lots of color) and making smaller file sizes

 Reduce 40% quality